-A conversation amongst trees
+A conversation among trees

-I cannot hear what they are saying, that young girl
+I cannot hear what they are saying, that young girl and the tree,

 I am sunk into a conifer hedge, tamped into a wall,